hummingbot/hummingbot/README.md

 ### Scripts

-Scripts are a newer, lighter way to build Hummingbot strategies in Python, which let you modify the script's code and re-run it to apply the changes without exiting the Hummingbot interface or re-compiling the code.
+Scripts are a newer, lighter way to build Hummingbot strategies in Python, which lets you modify the script's code and re-run it to apply the changes without exiting the Hummingbot interface or re-compiling the code.

 See the [Scripts](https://docs.hummingbot.org/scripts/) section in the documentation for more info, or check out the [/scripts](https://github.com/hummingbot/hummingbot/tree/master/scripts) folder for all Script examples included in the codebase.